kubernetes/enhancements/keps/sig-release/3027-slsa-compliance/README.md

 ### Risks and Mitigations

-Failure to pursue this enhancement poses three problems for the project:
+Failure to pursue this enhancement poses two problems for the project.

 #### Leaving Common Threats Unaddressed